lonnieezell/monarch/_docs/index.md

-# Myth:work
+# Monarch

-Myth:work is an exploration of how simple and flexible a small PHP framework can be.
+Monarch is an exploration of how simple and flexible a small PHP framework can be.

 Its goal is to provide the minimum amount of tools and structure to help you create a web application, while providing a structure that is easy to understand and maintain.

 ## Folder Structure

-The following folders are used within Myth:work:
+The following folders are used within Monarch:

 ```
 app/